ankane/notable/README.md

 ## Custom Notes

-Each note has a type and optional note for additional information
+Create a custom note inside a request or job.
+Each note has a type and optional note for additional information.

 ```ruby
 Notable.track(note_type, note)
 ```

-For example
+For example:

 ```ruby
 Notable.track("Auth Event", "Signed In")